 Owning a studio where we focus on branding we have received a lot of inquiries of all types, but we also had many conversations with friends and colleagues who do similar work about the inquiries and questions they get.
 The thing we can say across the board is that the education about how, when, and what to expect of hiring a designer is a very scary world even as a designer yourself.
 We receive a lot of inquiries asking many questions about how to even work with a designer and we don’t blame those who ask.
 As I have placed myself in the shoes of those inquiring I realize how overwhelming and frightening it must be to send along an email about services.
 That said, we wanted to give a little list of things to know and consider when thinking about hiring a designer.
 We hope this will spark some great conversation as well.
 At the end if you have any further questions OR you want to add some thoughts as a designer yourself we would love for you to do so.

 Selecting employees to hire is one of the most important parts of HR departments.
-If you’re looking for effective employee selection methods, you can check out a helpful site like https://www.makipeople.com/resources/effective-employee-selection-methods-to-start-using-asap for more info!
+If you’re looking for effective employee selection methods, you can check out different employment assistance services, If you need a helpful site then take a look at something like https://www.makipeople.com/resources/effective-employee-selection-methods-to-start-using-asap for more info!

 You can check out a good company like this Certified Credit’s employment reporting services here for great help when looking for a full-service background investigation company that specializes in employment screening.
 A good recruitment agency like temporary staffing Salt Lake City can be able to effectively manage the temporary hiring process of the right designer from start to finish.
 With services such as a jobs talent acquisition, you will be able to find the designer that fits your business/brand.